The author in Truth or Consequences, New Mexico, USA.

 In 2012, Greg Valerio joined me and we launched Fair Jewelry Action (FJA).
 FJA initiated several ground-breaking initiatives and campaigns.
 We were a strong and influencial advocate for fairtrade gold before and after its formal launch in 2011.
 We launched Uplifting The Earth, and a broader campaign on behalf of Native Greenland ruby miners.

 We advocated traceability and transparency in the supply chain.
 Our objective was to direct more of the wealth creation of the jewelry sector in small-scale artisan producer communities– particularly in context to cultural integrity and assuring environmental sustainability.

 During the last few years, mainly due to business challenges, I did not have time to write articles.
-We almost lost our company.
-Valerio pulled out of participating in FJA in 2016 and soon after retired from jewelry.
+Valerio pulled out of participating in FJA in 2016.

 The jewelry landscape has changed since I first launched this blog over ten years ago.
 The notion of “ethical” has been co-opted by corporate voices and vested interests who want to create the appearance of “responsible jewelry practices.”
 Despite the attention ethical issues garner in the larger jewelry trade, there has been little change on the ground for producer communities which supply jewelers with their mined products.

 When the time is right, I plan on utilizing FJA to comment on issues of concern and to launch new campaigns that will catalyzed changes in the North American jewelry sector.